'That 90s Show' Season 2: Netflix Renewal Status and What We Know So Far

 It’s been a welcome return to Point Place in That ’90s Show.
 With the first season over and done, we can look ahead to a potential second season as Netflix seeks to find its first smash hit sitcom since The Ranch.
-Netflix has yet to confirm a second season, but we’ll learn more soon.
+Netflix has yet to confirm a second season, but will we get one, and what can we expect?
 Here’s everything we know about the potential second season of That ’90s Show on Netflix.

 That ’90s Show is a Netflix Original sitcom and sequel to the series That ’70s Show.
 The series was directed by Gail Mancuso and written by creators Gregg Mettler, Bonnie Turner, Lindsey Turner, and Terry Turner.
 Casey-Werner is the production company behind the series, with Marcy Carsey and Tom Werner listed as two of eleven executive producers on the show.